 Industrial air mains will typically be pressurized well over 100PSI.
 What you do not want to do then is fully crack open a high-flowing main air valve and have fast-moving compressed air flooding the lines and pressurizing all of the air cylinders on the machine all at once.

 Some of the air cylinders and other air-driven actuators will be in the correct position.
-Some will be left at mid-stroke, and others will be in the extend position when they are supposed to be in the retract position on start up, or vice versa. that’s almost inevitable if a mechanic has been working on the machine.
+Some will be left at mid-stroke, and others will be in the extended position when they are supposed to be in the retracted position on startup, or vice versa.
+That’s almost inevitable if a mechanic has been working on the machine.
 How would they know the start position of every cylinder?

 By introducing air at full line volume and pressure, any wrongly-positioned air cylinder will respond at high speed with possibly catastrophic results.
 It is possible that cylinder pistons will crash into the end caps.
 Expect various end-of-rod tooling to collide.
 Think about the possible damage to the machine components as all these cylinders race to their home position.